Arago hotspot: Geography and geology

 The southern Pacific Ocean is the site of the South Pacific Superswell, an area where the ocean is anomalously shallow (by about 700 m) and which covers an area of about 3000 × 3000 km.
 Underneath this superswell a large mantle plume might give rise to secondary plumes which in turn form the surface hotspots.
 Hotspots in the region are the Macdonald hotspot, Marquesas hotspot, Pitcairn hotspot and Society hotspot; of which the first and the last appear to be rooted deep in the mantle.
 The nature of the volcanism in the area is not completely understood.

 Arago Seamount is part of the volcanic chain that forms the Austral Islands and Cook Islands.
 The 2200 km long chain consists of two separate trends that form two atolls and eleven islands; of these systems one (Macdonald seamount) is a still active volcano.
 The ages of these islands follow an approximate age progression typical of a hotspot volcano but the occurrence of younger ages on Aitutaki and Rurutu and the chemistry of these younger rocks indicated that there must be more than one hotspot involved.
-Recent models envisage the presence of a number of separate hotspot tracks in what has been dubbed a "hotspot highway", fed by plumes 1000–1200 km apart.
+Recent models envisage the presence of a number of separate hotspot tracks in what has been dubbed a "hotspot highway", first named as such in 2010, fed by plumes 1000–1200 km apart.
 Further, some hotspots such as the Hawaii hotspot show evidence of movement but the Arago hotspot appears to be static.

 The Arago and other hotspots probably are not deep mantle plumes but rather more shallow structures that are also influenced by the lithosphere; in the case of the Arago hotspot the absence of an oceanic plateau that could have been formed by the head of the mantle plume supports such a shallow origin.
 The upper mantle might be the source of the Arago hotspot.
 Data on the presence of seismic velocity anomalies and whether they are positive (higher) or negative (lower) beneath Arago are contradictory.
 Seismic imaging published in 2009 indicates only a slight seismic velocity anomaly shallower than 100 km, with no indication of a deep mantle root.
 More recent research however has endorsed a deep mantle origin for the Arago hotspot.
 Presently, Arago and the Macdonald hotspot are the two active hotspots of the Austral Islands, but a hotspot that formed Rarotonga may also still be active; additional hotspots in the area are Tubuai, Taukina and Ngatemato.
 Arago is a long lived hotspot that could be as much as 140 million years old.